craigh411/FileUploader/README.md

 `$uploader->setMaxFileSize(5, 'MB');`

+You can also use the words BYTE, BYTES, KILOBYTE, KILOBYTES, MEGABYTE or MEGABYTES if you prefer:

+`$uploader->setMaxFileSize(1, 'MEGABYTE');`

 #####createDirIfNotExists(bool)
 If set to true this will recursively create any specified directories if they do not exist (default: false)